trivago/cluecumber/README.md

 </configuration>
 ```

-## Passing properties on the command line
+## Passing properties via command line

 You can also pass properties directly on the command line, e.g.

 `mvn cluecumber-report:reporting -DsourceJsonReportDirectory=path_to_json_files -D...`

+## Passing custom parameters via command line

-If you want to set a [custom parameter](#custom-parameters), you can do it like this:
+If you want to set a [custom parameter](#customparameters), you can do it like this:

 Set an empty property in your pom file's properties block:
 ```xml